Quasi-regular Dirichlet forms and the obstacle problem for elliptic equations with measure data: Introduction

+It is enough to put $(u-\eta)$ as test function in (\ref{eq1.1234}) and apply (\ref{eq1.123}).
+Note here that in general it is not true that $L^2(E;m)$ is a subset of $D'_e[\EE]$.

-Finally, in Section \ref{sec5} we prove the Lewy-Stampacchia type inequality, which is known to be useful in the study of regularity of solutions of (\ref{eq1.2}).
-If one of the barriers, say $h_{1}$, is a difference of two natural potentials then
+In Section \ref{sec5}, we prove a Lewy-Stampacchia type inequality, which is known to be useful in the study of regularity of solutions of (\ref{eq1.2}).
+If one of the barriers, say $h_{1}$, is a difference of two natural potentials, then

-Let us note that even in the case of local operators there are only few results of this type for two-sided obstacle problem (see \cite{MM}).
+Note that even in the case of local operators there are only few results of this type for two-sided obstacle problem (see \cite{MM,MTV,RT}).
+We also prove some stability results which in particular implies that probabilistic solutions to (\ref{eq1.1}) are pointwise limits of analytic solutions.

-\nsubsection{Preliminaries}
+\section{Preliminaries}

+For convenience of the reader and to fix notation, in this section we provide some basic information on Dirichlet spaces and associated Markov processes.
+For more details we refer the reader to monographs \cite{CF,MR} (quasi-regular Dirichlet forms) and \cite{Fukushima,O} (regular Dirichlet forms).

-In the whole paper $E$ is a Lusin space and $m$ is a positive $\sigma$-finite measure on $\BB(E)$.
+In the whole paper $E$ is a Lusin space and $m$ is a positive $\sigma$-finite measure on the $\sigma$-field $\BB(E)$ of Borel subsets of $E$.

 Let $D[\EE]$ be a dense linear subspace of $L^{2}(E,m)$ and let $\EE:D[\EE]\times D[\EE]\rightarrow\BR$ be a bilinear form.

 We say that $(\EE,D[\EE])$ is positive if $\EE(u,u)\ge 0$ for $u\in D[\EE]$.
 A positive definite form $(\EE, D[\EE])$ is called a coercive closed form if \begin{enumerate} \item [\rm{(a)}]$(\tilde{\EE},D[\EE])$ is a symmetric closed form on $L^{2}(E;m)$, where $\tilde\EE$ denotes the symmetric part of $\EE$, i.e. $\tilde{\EE}(u,v)=\frac12(\EE(u,v)+\EE(v,u))$, $u,v\in D[\EE]$, \item [\rm{(b)}] $(\EE,D[\EE])$ satisfies the weak sector condition, i.e. there exists $K>0$ such that